 Concrete pump is a kind of concrete conveying equipment which can continuously convey concrete to pouring construction site through horizontal or vertical pipelines.

-It uses a motor or diesel engine as power and they are used extensively in transferring liquid concrete by pumping it to the job site.
+It uses a motor or diesel engine as power used extensively in transferring liquid concrete by pumping it to the job site.

 The significant use of concrete pumps help in placing concrete quickly, even in the non- accessible areas.